imamhs/Shopne-Arcade/ReadMe.txt

 This program uses:

-    Python TkInter for the graphical user interface GnGeo for emulating Neo Geo system on PC
+    Python TkInter for the graphical user interface GnGeo for emulating Neo Geo system on PC (gngeo binary needs to be placed inside gngeo folder of Shopne Arcade folder)

 To install TKInter on Ubuntu run the following command into the terminal emulator: